 - Whether the dog has had its shots, and when

 - Whether the dog has bitten other people in the past

-Don’t be surprised if the dog’s owner doesn’t want to answer your questions—if you can even find the owner.
-Just get as much information as you can, and the investigative team at John Foy & Associates will take care of the rest.
-We will go back to the place where you were bitten and talk to neighbors who may know the dog, its owner and its history.
-We can also research public records that may reveal past dog bites.
+Don’t be surprised if the dog’s owner doesn’t want to answer your questions, if you can even find the owner.
+Just get as much information as you can, and our law firm’s investigative team will go back to the place where you were bitten and talk to neighbors who may know the dog, its owner and its history.

-Should I report a dog bite in Alpharetta?
+Should You Report a Dog Bite in Alpharetta?